Nityant17/Cybersec-Stuff/Linux_Luminarium/Shell_Variables.md

 - `variable_name=variable_value`  : Used to define a variable

 **Thought Process:**
-- Need to define a variable "PWN" and assign it the value "COLLEGE" to get the flag.
+- Need to define a variable "PWN" and assign it the value "COLLEGE" to get the flag, so we do that by using `=`.

 **Solution:**
 - Start the challenge, input the command `PWN=COLLEGE` to define the variable and get the flag.